Andrewtomp/Software-Engineering/Sprint3.md

 - Made home page products more responsive
 - *Incomplete Sprint2 Issue:* Fixed bug where product tags aren't being received correctly when submitting a new product
 - *Incomplete Sprint2 Issue:* Connected Product page and preview on dashboard with back end to show users' products in real time
-- Created Cypress Test for opening the ProductForm modal [CHANGE THIS]
+- Created Cypress Tests for this sprint's functionality
-- Created React unit tests

 ### Back end
 - Merged all Sprint 1 content to main branch